What gives you joy and satisfaction

 - See also:

-- Interact online: Use the internet to chat, play games, and share ideas with friends and strangers alike.
+- Interact online: Use the internet to chat, play games, and share (ideas, news, photos, etc.) with friends and strangers alike.

 As helpful as the internet can be as a way to communicate with family and friends, it is also a place where you can interact with all kinds of people in other ways that are informative, challenging, and just plain fun.
 Such opportunities are, in fact, innumerable, and expanding all the time.
 So here we will aim mostly to give you a sense of the categories of opportunities that are out there, and links to a few specific places that can get you started.